Likheet/aetheria-customer-forms/README.md

 Notes
 - The "Irritating Products" field is implemented as a tag/chip input with autocomplete suggestions.
 Enter, comma, or Tab will create tags; tags can be removed by the × button.
 - The Main Concerns selection dynamically injects follow-up steps.
-Pigmentation adds a "type" and "duration" step.
-Redness/Sensitivity injects the seven sensitivity questions.
-Other concerns add a single "type" step.
+Pigmentation adds a "type" and a severity step.
+Other concerns add a single severity step.
+Sensitivity screening happens for everyone earlier in Section A.

 # Rule Based Questions: